Learning Center

 Many programming languages have conditional statements, such as if-else.
 These statements are also present in Bash, the default shell used in almost all modern Linux distributions.
 The if-else statements are used to check conditions — they allow the execution of specific commands depending on whether the condition is true or false.
 The if-else statements work exactly the same way as in any programming language.

-In this article, we will discuss how to use if-else statements in the Bash shell through practical examples.
+In this article, we will discuss how to use if-else statements in the Bash shell through practical examples on a Linux VPS server.

 The if Statement in Bash